CONSTITUTION AND BYLAWS OF THE GENERAL FEDERATION OF WOMEN’S CLUBS – NEW HAMPSHIRE

 Section 1.
 The Executive Committee shall transact such business as may require immediate attention between meetings of the Board of Directors, and all such business so transacted shall be submitted to the Board of Directors for ratification at its following meeting.

 Section 3.
-There shall be a Constitution and Bylaws Committee consisting of three appointed one of whom shall be a Past State President.
+There shall be a Constitution and Bylaws Committee consisting of three members appointed by the President, one of whom shall be a Past State President.
 The Parliamentarian shall serve as an advisor to this committee of three members.
-This committee shall review any amendments submitted to it and each committee member shall initial said amendments before they are incorporated in the call to the meeting at which they will be voted on.
+This committee shall review any amendments submitted o it and each committee member shall initial said amendments before they are incorporated in the call to the meeting at which they will be voted on.

 Section 1.
 Dues of each Federated Club shall be based on the total membership of the club.
-The dues amount, per capita, shall be determined by the GFWC-NH Standing Rules.
+The dues, per capita, shall be determined by the GFWC-NH Standing Rules.
 The dues shall be payable to GFWC-NH.

 (a ) These dues are based on the number of members listed in the Federation Yearbook, plus new members received from May 1 to December 1.